radurentea/Learning-Journey/2023/IOT/TIL.md

   - Networking Equipment (Routers, Switches etc) - packet processing, network management etc
   - Automotive Electronics - used in multiple electronic systems: enginge control units, safety systems, infotainment systems
   - Medical Devices - MRI machines, patient monitoring systems, etc use chips for data acquisition, processing and communication

+## Module

+Def:
+  A pre-assembled, self-contained component that typically integrates one or more specialized functionalities.It can be thought of as a building block that can be easily integrated into a larger system.

+Modules can consist of one or more Integrated Circuits (including SoC) and other components such as passivce components, connectors, and sometimes even antennas.
+They are usually designed to perform a specific function or provide  a specific interface (e.g. Wi-Fi, Bluetooth, GPS, or sensor modules).